This chapter explores several lessons & activities in which your child will:

 Section 3: Our World & Me

-This section explores the concept of grassroots support for communities and food justice. 💚 Based on you and your child’s interests, you can support this exploration through visiting a local farmer’s market, supporting community gardens, or volunteering at a food pantry or with organizations like Valley Verde.
+This section explores the concept of grassroots support for communities and food justice.
+Based on your and your child’s interests, you can support this exploration through visiting a local farmer’s market, supporting community gardens, or volunteering at a food pantry or with organizations like Valley Verde.

 Section 4: The Mission of Valley Verde